cdd/rspec-multiprocess_runner/README.md

     $ multirspec spec

-Runs three processes by default — use `-c` to chose another count. `--help` will detail the other options.
+Runs three workers by default — use `-w` to chose another count. `--help` will detail the other options.

 You can provide options that will be passed to the separate RSpec processes by including them after a `--`:

-    $ multirspec -c 5 spec -- -b -I ./lib
+    $ multirspec -w 5 spec -- -b -I ./lib

 In this case, each RSpec process would receive the options `-b -I ./lib`.
 Note that not that many RSpec options really make sense to pass this way.
 In